tinganho/csm-spec/Readme.md

 ```
 ## Implementation

-Slim uses TypeScript's compiler API to compile files.
+CSM uses TypeScript's compiler API to compile files.
 Though it uses its' own internal API:s to do some pre-processing first.
 The pre-processing steps includes function shaking and conditional include filtering.

 ## CLI methods

 ### install
-`slim install` will install all your modules.
+`csm install` will install all your modules.

-`slim install <module_name>` will install `module_name`.
+`csm install <module_name>` will install `module_name`.

-`slim install <module_name> -g` will install `module_name` globally.
+`csm install <module_name> -g` will install `module_name` globally.

-The installation folder for all modules would be defined in your `slim.json` file.
+The installation folder for all modules would be defined in your `csm.json` file.
 It uses

 ### publish
-`slim publish` will publish your module to a public repo.
+`csm publish` will publish your module to a public repo.

 ### test

-`slim test` will both performance and unit test your module.
-It will also the offical slim repo so that the version of your module follows semver.
+`csm test` will both performance and unit test your module.
+It will also the offical CSM repo so that the version of your module follows semver.